Auditing your website isn’t optional. It’s a necessity.

 I don’t think that Google will penalize the site because of a single spammy anchor link.

 Don’t lose sight of the purpose behind your local SEO audit.
 It’s to help you uncover errors on your site (both on-page and off-page) so that you can re-optimize and drive more organic traffic to your blog or pages.

-SEOs build things.
-They build blogs, content and systems.
-They also build strong foundations for their sites so that local consumers can find relevant and useful information when they conduct a Google search.
+Search engine optimization builds things.
+It builds blogs, content and systems.
+It also builds strong foundations for sites so that local consumers can find relevant and useful information when they conduct a Google search.

 Make no mistake: local SEO has enormous potential to help you drive more targeted customers to your business.